Sk-Sahil-Islam/SageTech/README.md

 ## How It Works

-1. SageTech runs in the background while you use other apps
+1. scrollana runs in the background while you use other apps
 2. As you scroll, it tracks the distance and displays creative comparisons
 3. The overlay becomes more prominent the more you scroll
 4. Connect with friends to see who can maintain the healthiest scrolling habits